SoCXin/doc/docs/Miscellaneous/nordicnrf52/arduino_debugging_unit_testing.rst

 .. image:: ../../_static/images/tutorials/nordicnrf52/arduino-debugging-unit-testing-1.png

-On the next step we need to select ``Nordic nRF52-DK`` as a development board, :ref:`framework_arduino` as a framework and a path to the project location (or use the default one):
+On the next step we need to select ``Nordic nRF52-DK`` as a development board, :ref:`wch` as a framework and a path to the project location (or use the default one):

 .. image:: ../../_static/images/tutorials/nordicnrf52/arduino-debugging-unit-testing-2.png

-Processing the selected project may take some amount of time (PlatformIO will download and install all required packages) and after these steps, we have a fully configured project that is ready for developing code with :ref:`framework_arduino` framework.
+Processing the selected project may take some amount of time (PlatformIO will download and install all required packages) and after these steps, we have a fully configured project that is ready for developing code with :ref:`wch` framework.

 Adding Code to the Generated Project
 ------------------------------------